sourcegraph/handbook/content/departments/technical-success/support/process/support-agent-customer-slack-channels.md

 ### Utilizing the Ticket Emoji to generate a request

 The Emoji Reaction will only create a ticket if the emoji is added to the message.
-This allows customers to post their question in the slack and following up with a :admissions_ticket: reaction.
+This allows customers to post their question in the slack and following up with a :admissions_tickets: reaction.
 Doing so will trigger the post to create a ticket for our support engineering team.
 CS leadership will enable this option.